desync-labs/fathom-dao-smart-contracts/docs/SCENARIOS-INSTRUCTIONS.md

     - [How to propose a proposal](#How-to-propose-a-proposal)
     - [Queue Proposal](#Queue-Proposal)
     - [Execute Proposal](#Execute-Proposal)

+## How is file Structured?

+In config/external-addresses.json file all the addresses are stored that needs to be used externally

+In config/newly-generated-transaction-index.json file all the newly generated transaction indexes are stored.
+Note: It would be a good practise to make this file empty for each new deployment you do and each new deployment in another branch.

+config/external-addresses.json, config/newly-generated-transaction-index.json, stablecoin-addresses-proxy-wallet.json should not be deleted or the scenarios wont work

 ## How to Setup Council Stakes
 **//Note: This is only possible once as theres initializer for council stakes.**